jimnguyen220/readMeGenerator/assets/renderREADME.md

 ## Description

-To make it easier to create a README file for future projects
+To make it easier to create README markdown files in the future

 ------------------------------------